 How can we face the future if we do not know the past?
 “Life can only be understood backwards but it must be lived forwards.” – Søren Kierkegaard

 The 1 km circular track which took us past the rock art sites culminates in a steep 250 m climb to a rocky lookout with 360-degree views of Arnhem Land and the Nadab floodplain.
-Factor at least 1 hour for this walk or more if you want to sit on the lookout and savour the views.
+This trekking took slightly over an hour if you want to sit on the lookout and savour the views.
 But during the afternoon sun, look for small overhangs for shade if you intend to stay longer.
-3 tips to remember on this walk – 1) bring a sun hat 2) bring a bottle of drinking water 3) At the climbing phase, look out and follow ‘Yellow Triangle’ markers embedded into the rock to guide you for an easier climb.
+Three tips to remember on this walk – 1) bring a sun hat 2) bring a bottle of drinking water 3) At the climbing phase, follow ‘Yellow Triangle’ markers embedded into the rock to guide you for an easier climb.

 This is the time when lugging a tripod is worth the trouble as I did a panorama shot of the scene.
-I know a Smartphone app can do the job easily but high-res pics are needed.
+I know a Smartphone app can do the job easily but high-res pictures are the way to go.

 According to the aborigines, this is the “most sacred site at Ubirr and is traditionally a women-only site, although this rule is relaxed for non-indigenous tourists.
 This is the spot visited by the Rainbow Serpent or “Garranga’rreli”, during her path across the top end of Australia, during the Dreaming.
 As she crossed the land, she “sang” the rocks, plants, animals, and people into existence.
 This path is still a sacred path to the indigenous people who live in northern Australia” (excerpts from Wikipedia).
 The view from this beautiful spot certainly justified the climbing.